bingeli1212/nitrile-preview/doc/DOC-diagram.md

     cartesian.yplot {f:f} [1:10]
     arrow (0,0) (\pi,\pi)

+One advantage of using a 'var' command to create an environment variable is the ability to allow an math expression to be evaluated.
+For example, it is possible to create a value that is exactly square root of 2 by doing the following.

+    var a = sqrt(2)
+    path a = (\a,\a)
+    dot &a

+Note that the environment variables created must be accessed via the backslash notation.
+This is very much the same as accessing the variable set up by the 'for' command.
+As a matter of fact the variables created by these two commands are exactly the same type of variables.
+The environment variable and the path variables are treated completely different and therefore they could have the same name.

+Note that the variables will automatically replaced by their actual value and thus the comments in the output will see only the replaced value of the variable.
+If a variable is not replace in the comment then it is a sign that the variable had not been defined.

 Note that the symbol following the backslash must conform to the conventionn of starting with a letter, and followed by additional letters and/or digits if any.
 A single letter symbol is permitted.
 In